-We use commands to execute operations that have side effects.
+We can use commands to execute operations that may cause side effects.
 Like messages, commands are also represented as data.
-Think of them as data structures that store what needs to happen along with what data will be needed.
-We then hand the command over to the Elm runtime.
-The runtime will execute it and notify our application with a result.
+Think of them as data structures that store information about an action we want to perform.
+We then hand that data structure over to the Elm runtime.
+The runtime will execute the action specified in the command and notify our application with a result.
 That sounds really vague, doesn’t it?
 Let’s look at an example for generating random numbers to make things a bit more concrete.

 Generating Random Numbers

 There are two main approaches to generating random numbers: True Random Number Generators (TRNGs) and Pseudo-Random Number Generators (PRNGs).
 TRNGs generate numbers from truly random physical phenomena, for example the little variations in someone’s mouse movements or the point in time at which a radioactive material decays or the atmospheric noise picked up by a radio.

 Due to their reliance on a physical phenomena, TRNGs take considerably longer time to generate random numbers.
 Therefore, most computer programs that need random numbers quickly tend to rely on PRNGs which are much more efficient than TRNGs.
 Despite their efficiency, PRNGs are not suitable for applications that need truly unpredictable random numbers, such as encryption key generators.

 PRNGs take an initial value (called seed) and apply an algorithm to generate a seemingly random number.
 The modern algorithms used by PRNGs are so good that the numbers generated by them look quite random.